TunarJamalov/pixelplanet/README.md

 Notes:

 - to be able to use USE_PROXYCHECK, you have to have an account on proxycheck.io or getipintel or another checker setup and you might set some proxies in `src/proxies.json` (before building) that get used for making proxycheck requests.
-Look into `src/isProxy.js` to see how things work, but keep in mind that this isn't neccessarily how pixelplanet.fun uses it.
+Look into `src/isProxy.js` to see how things work, but keep in mind that this isn't neccessarily how pixelking.fun uses it.
 - Admins are users with 0cd and access to `./admintools` for image-upload and whatever
 - You can find out the id of a user by looking into the logs (i.e. `info: {ip} / {id} wants to place 2 in (1701, -8315)`) when he places a pixel or by checking the MySql Users database